codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

           - '**/*.md'
 ```

-In this case, build would be skipped if there were no changes to the repository except Markdown files `.md`.
+In this case, build would be skipped if there were changes only to Markdown files `.md`.

-Note that `codemagic.yaml` is always included in change set by default.
+Note that `codemagic.yaml` is always included in the change set by default.

 Both keys `includes` and `excludes` in `changeset` are *optional*.
-If `includes` key is not specified, its value would defalut to `'.'`. `excludes` value defaults to an empty array.
+If the `includes` key is not specified, its value would defalut to `'.'`.
+The `excludes` key defaults to no exlusions.

-If you use a monorepo, each workflow could be responsible to building a part of your application, use conditional workflow execution.
-Specify the path to the application in change set as in the example below
+If you use a monorepo, each workflow could be responsible for building a part of your application.
+Use conditional workflow triggering and specify the path to the application in the changeset as in the example below.

 ```yaml
 workflows: